SmitinCode/Expence-Tracker/README.md

-The provided code is a Python GUI application built using the Tkinter library for tracking expenses.
+The Project is a Python GUI application built using the Tkinter library for tracking expenses.
 Here's a brief overview of its functionality:

 1.Expense Tracking Interface:
 Users can select a month and set a budget for that month.